 Can I use Disney Dining Plan credits at food carts and stands?

-The Disney Dining Plan is currently paused, with no word when (or if) it will return.
-Prior to the pandemic, yes, you could use Dining Plan credits at most WDW food carts.
+The Disney Dining Plan is returning in 2024, when it returns you will be able to use Dining Plan credits at food carts.

 If I buy something at a food cart, where can I eat it?